 7. Cleanse, Nourish, & Curl

 When we are dehydrated, everything from our cognitive functions, internal organs, skin, nails, and hair gets affected.
 The products I’ve mentioned above will give you enough supplemental moisturising that you need, and they will generally promote good health.
 That, in turn, helps your outer appearances become much healthier.
 Your skin, your hair and really everything.

 Keep in mind to use these products with your specific skin in mind.
 Some petroleum jellies, castor oils, argan oils (etc.) may not work well with super sensitive skin, and some aloe vera products may not be enough for tougher, dryer skin.
 These all lead to how much nutrients the skin absorbs for our hair and eyelashes to have the best possible ‘breeding grounds’.

 If you’re not a fan of putting any substances on your lashes that may irritate your eyes, combing is enough!
 Cleansing your eyelids and eyelashes every day is enough to help your lashes grow longer, thicker, and healthier.
 Do this at night before bedtime and preferably even curl your lashes as it is a much more direct way of stimulating hair growth (as opposed to pulling your lashes!).

 8. Synthetic Remedies

 Of course, there are synthetic solutions like mascaras, falsies, and extensions.
-All of these I’ve tried some point in my life, and while they’re all good at creating long lashes, they don’t actually help your lashes grow!
+All of these I’ve tried at some point in my life, and while they’re all good at creating long lashes, they don’t actually help your lashes grow!

 To help your lashes grow, use mascaras that are packed with nutrients and natural components, as opposed to alcohol-formulated mascaras that leave your lashes long yet matted and frail.